SPIRE: Semantic Prompt-Driven Image Restoration: Experiments

 \subsection{Text-based Training Data and Benchmarks}

-Our proposed method opens up an entirely new paradigm of instruction-based image restoration.
-However, existing image restoration datasets such as DIV2K~\cite{div2k} and Flickr2K~\cite{flicker2k} do not provide high-quality semantic prompt, and Real-ESRGAN degradation is for blind restoration.
-To address this, we construct a new setting including training data generation and test benchmarks for evaluating text-based restoration models.
+Our method opens up an entirely new paradigm of instruction-based image restoration.
+However, existing image restoration datasets such as DIV2K~\cite{div2k} and Flickr2K~\cite{flicker2k} do not provide high-quality semantic prompts, and Real-ESRGAN degradation is for blind restoration.
+To address this, we construct a new setting including training data generation and test benchmarks for evaluation.

 \textbf{Our parameterized degradation pipeline} is based on the Real-ESRGAN~\cite{wang2021real-esrgan} which contains a large number of degradation types.
 Since the original full Real-ESRGAN degradation is difficult to be parameterized and represented as user-friendly natural language (\eg, not every one understands \emph{``anisotropic plateau blur with beta 2.0"}), we choose the 4 most general degradations which are practical for parameterization to support degradation parameter-aware restoration, as shown in~\cref{tab:Degradation_pipeline}.
 Our parameterized pipeline skips each degradation stage with a $50\%$ probability to increase the diversity of restoration prompts and support single task restoration.
 The descriptions of the selected degradations are appended following the order of the image degradations to synthesize $\cres{}$.
 In real application, users can control the restoration type and its strength by modifying restoration prompt.
 As shown in third column of~\cref{fig:degradation_ambiguity}, driven by restoration prompt \emph{"Deblur with sigma 3.0"}, our framework removes the Gaussian blur, while preserving motion blur.
 The representation of the restoration strength is also general enough to decouple different tasks in natural language as shown in~\cref{fig:restoration_decoupling}.
 More visual results are presented in our supplement.